softwebtuts/bloggerpack/README.md

 If you want to learn blogger template development using BloggerPack, you can visit my YouTube channel and my website for articles and videos.

-Videos found on my YouTube channel will guide you through every single thing about blogger template development.
+Videos found on my YouTube channel will guide you through every single step of blogger template development.

 **Follow the links below:**